-You've made a great choice to get married in Sussex - East.
+You've made a great choice to get married in East Sussex.
 Long gone are the days of flimsy party tents and tacky decorations - these days, marquees are a seriously stylish wedding venue option.
 They can hold any sized wedding, from a small family gathering to huge receptions of over 500 guests.

-If you're hoping to have a small, intimate ceremony in your chosen venue in Sussex - East but wish to invite lots more guests for the reception, marquee venues are ideal for you, as lots of smaller venues tend to offer space for a marquee reception outside.
+If you're hoping to have a small, intimate ceremony in your chosen venue in East Sussex but wish to invite lots more guests for the reception, marquee venues are ideal for you, as lots of smaller venues tend to offer space for a marquee reception outside.
 It may be that your venue has a permanent marquee on their grounds, or there’s simply space for you to choose your own to hire.
-In this case, you’ll have plenty of options to choose from in Sussex - East.
+In this case, you’ll have plenty of options to choose from in East Sussex.
 Will you hire a classic English marquee with roll up sides, or maybe a festival-style yurt or tipi?
 Most marquees are a blank canvas so you are able to add your own personal touches to it, including the flooring, colour scheme and choice of dance floor.

-If you're thinking about having your wedding at a venue with a marquee in Sussex - East, they're perfect for you if:
+If you're thinking about having your wedding at a venue with a marquee in East Sussex, they're perfect for you if:

 - You want a big space for lots of wedding guests

 - You want to marry in a outdoor space, such as a garden or woodland

 - You require a venue where you can add your personality and decorated it how you wish

 - You'd like to have a small ceremony but a large celebration for your wedding reception

 Will my wedding venue put up my marquee for me?